- Introduction to La Poste

-Most importantly, until 2009 they had a monopoly of the popular tax free savings account called Livret A, which was the main reason for their popularity.
+Until 2009 they had a monopoly of the popular tax free savings account called Livret A, which was the main reason for their popularity.

 This monopoly was removed in January 2009, since when all banks are able to offer the product.